 Suitable varieties are ‘Large Rock Prescott’, ‘Tiger’, ‘Best of All’ and `Cantaloup Charantais’.

-A cropping plan The following is a cropping plan for one row of barn cloches used on the two strip system.
+The following is a cropping plan for one row of barn cloches used on the two strip system.
 The crops are easy to grow and will provide a wide range of vegetables.

 Strip 1 Strip 2